great-expectations/great_expectations/docs/README.md

 The following are a few details about other files docusaurus uses that you may wish to be familiar with.

-- `../sidebars.js`: javascript that specifies the sidebar/navigation used in docs pages
+* `../sidebars.js`: javascript that specifies the sidebar/navigation used in docs pages
-- `../src`: non-docs pages live here
+* `../src`: non-docs pages live here
-- `../static`: static assets used in docs pages (such as css) live here
+* `../static`: static assets used in docs pages (such as css) live here
-- `../docusaurus.config.js`: the configuration file for docusaurus
+* `../docusaurus.config.js`: the configuration file for docusaurus
-- `../babel.config.js`: babel config file used when building
+* `../babel.config.js`: babel config file used when building
-- `../package.json`: dependencies and scripts
+* `../package.json`: dependencies and scripts
-- `../yarn.lock`: dependency lock file that ensures reproducibility
+* `../yarn.lock`: dependency lock file that ensures reproducibility

+## Style guide / hints

+* Headings in a page must be ## (h2) or below (h3, h4, etc) in order to render correctly in a table of contents.
+* Page and directory names should be separated by dashes (-), not underscores (_).
+E.g. `why-use-ge.md`
+* Every page should have a title element
+* Admonition boxes: I'm currently only using "info" (bright blue by default) and "caution" (yellow)
+* Tabbed content appears to be sensitive to indentation and seems to require 2 spaces
+* We should consistently use `*` for unordered lists (based on the old docs which mainly used `*` instead of `-`, and `1.` for ordered lists.
+* Everything in the [old style guide](https://docs.greatexpectations.io/en/latest/contributing/style_guide.html) re: formatting, capitalization, etc. still applies